Joseph-Éloi Archambault

 Born in St-Jacques-L'Achigan, Montcalm County, Canada East, the son of Francois Archambault and Ogine Magnan, Archambault was educated at L'Assomption College and Laval University.
-A notary, was Mayor of St-Gabriel de Brandon, Quebec from 1895 to 1907 and Warden of the County of Berthier from 1895 to 1900.
+A notary, was Mayor of Saint-Gabriel-de-Brandon, Quebec from 1895 to 1907 and Warden of the County of Berthier from 1895 to 1900.
 He became a member of the House of Commons of Canada for the electoral district of Berthier at a January 18, 1900 by-election by acclamation.
 A Liberal, he was re-elected at the general elections of 1900 and 1904.